EffectsSDK/ios-xcframework-integration-sample/README.md

 ## Usage  details

-The entrypoint of the SDK is the instance of TSVBSDKFactory.
+The entrypoint of the SDK is the instance of **TSVBSDKFactory**.
-Using an TSVBSDKFactory instance you will be able to prepare frames for processing and configure the pipeline of processing (enable transparency, blur, replace background etc).
+Using an **TSVBSDKFactory** instance you will be able to prepare frames for processing and configure the pipeline of processing (enable transparency, blur, replace background etc).

 ### Usage

 Preparation:
 - Create an instance of **TSVBSDKFactory**.
+- Authorize the instance of **TSVBSDKFactory** by using [authWithCustomerID:completionHandler:](#sdkfactory-auth) method.
 - Create an instance of **TSVBFrameFactory** by using **newFrameFactory** method of **TSVBSDKFactory**.
 - Create an instance of **TSVBPipeline** by using **newPipeline** method of **TSVBSDKFactory**.
-- Enable background blur using **enableBlurBackgroundWithPower:** mthod or background replacement using **enableReplaceBackground:** method of **TSVBPipeline**.
+- Enable background blur using **enableBlurBackgroundWithPower:** method or background replacement using **enableReplaceBackground:** method of **TSVBPipeline**.
 - When the background replacement is enabled you can pass image which will be used as a background: **TSVBReplacementController.background**

 Frame processing:
 - Put your frame to **TSVBFrame** using **newFrameWithFormat:data:bytesPerLine:width:height:makeCopy:** method of **TSVBFrameFactory**.
 - Process it through **process:error:** method of **TSVBPipeline**.
+- - If your frame is [CVPixelBuffer](https://developer.apple.com/documentation/corevideo/cvpixelbuffer-q2e), you just can use [processCVPixelBuffer:error:](#pipeline-process-pixelbuffer) method of **TSVBPipeline**.

 Use separate **TSVBPipeline** instances per video stream.